-The term avionics is a combination of aviation and electronics and refers to the electronic systems onboard the helicopter.
-These systems may be used for communications, navigation, and display/control of other systems onboard the aircraft.
+The term avionics is a combination of aviation and electronics and refers to the electronic systems onboard a helicopter.
+These systems may be used for communications, navigation, and display / control of other systems onboard the aircraft.
 For military helicopters threat detection and weapon firing capabilities may also be included.
-A familiar example of helicopter avionics is a GPS system that determines the position of the chopper and displays it on a moving map.
-Other avionic systems will be described below.
+A familiar example of helicopter avionics is a GPS system that determines the position of the helicopter and displays it on a moving map.
+Other avionic systems are described below.

 Various communication systems may be onboard a helicopter.
 First, due to the high levels of aircraft noise, an intercom is normally installed to facilitate communication between passengers.
 Each person wears a headset with speakers and a microphone.

 Very high frequency (VHF) radio communication is used for communication between two different aircraft, or for communication with air traffic control.
 High frequency (HF) radio and/or satellite communication systems may also be installed on helicopters for longer distance communication, beyond line of sight.
 In some cases (normally military aircraft), the communication systems may be encrypted.